Brad Owen

-Bradley Scott Owen (born May 23, 1950) is an American businessman and politician who served as the 15th Lieutenant Governor of Washington from 1997 to 2017.
+Bradley Scott Owen (born May 23, 1950) is an American businessman and politician who served as the 15th lieutenant governor of Washington from 1997 to 2017.
 A member of the Democratic Party, he began his political career in the Washington House of Representatives, where he served from 1977 to 1983, before being elected to the Washington State Senate, serving from 1983 to 1997.

 Biography

-Owen was born and raised in Tacoma, Washington.
+Bradley Scott Owen was born on May 23, 1950, in Tacoma, Washington.
 He was a small business owner before entering politics.
 He was elected as Shelton City Finance Commissioner and to the Washington House of Representatives in 1976 and served in those capacities until 1983, when he was elected to the Washington State Senate.
 In 1989, he formed a non-profit organization called Strategies for Youth, first as a way to fight substance abuse among Washington's young people and later with a greater emphasis on bullying and respecting diversity.
 The program concluded in 2011.